Charismatic Kalbarri Attractions: 7 Day Guide of Things to Do Around Town

 If you don’t feel like cooking, there are several takeaway restaurants.
 We eat fish and chips from the Jetty Shack, pizza at Kalbarri Pizza and Pasta 555 and kebabs from Kalbarri Kebabs.
 All the food is tasty, a little bit more expensive than Perth, but that’s to be expected when you are in a country town.

-There are also a number of restaurants along the beachfront.
+There are also several restaurants along the beachfront.
 We are visiting Kalbarri in October 2020, many country towns including Kalbarri are facing staff shortages due to the lack of backpackers being in Australia.
 So, many of the restaurants are short-staffed, resulting in reduced patrons being able to dine.
 Bookings are essential!

 What to Pack